 Restoration, conservation easements and even deed restrictions protect habitat, yet repair and preservation of the nation’s lands is not enough to address the climate and species extinction crises.
 The mindset of the nation — the entire world — must undergo an immediate and radical change if we are to avoid the end of civilization, as we know it.
 This won’t happen unless a massive street voice forces those in positions of power to recognize the urgency of these crises.
 To quote Franklin Delano Roosevelt: “Go out and make me do it.”

+Resistance to the status quo and change is anchored is physical occupation of the streets: people reclaiming public space and making a difference possible and audible.
 Every community provides the opportunity to force the status quo to change and do the right thing.
 In Silver City, Fridays for the Future protest at Gough Park gave the streets a voice every Friday for over a year before the COVID-19 pandemic forced the suspension of the weekly protest.
 Everyone needs to step-up and keep the admonition and this sketch in mind.

 A Grim Sign of the Times

 Along with more than a thousand climate-crisis activists, James Hansen was also arrested.
 Dr. Hansen worked at the NASA Goddard Institute for Space Studies and as of 2014, he directs the Program on Climate Science, Awareness and Solutions at Columbia University’s Earth Institute.
 After alerting President Johnson to the implication of the greenhouse effect, he became well known for his 1988 U.S. Senate testimony where, for the first time, he brought the warming climate to the world’s attention - stating that he was 99% certain the earth was warmer that it had ever been measured to be and would worsen if not addressed.

 Picture: Nasa Scientist James Hansen being arrested at the White House.